noahehall/theBookOfNoah/linux/docker/docker_new.md

       - allocate a pseudo-tty (i.e. virtual terminal)
     - `--link`
       - add link to another container
+      - injects IP addresses into dependent containers
+        - containers that arent running dont have IP addresses, thus an error will be thrown if linking to a non-running container
     - `--pid`
       - PID namespace to use
     - `--cidfile`